 About Saint Joseph.

 The Congregation of the Sisters of the Incarnate Word and Blessed Sacrament were the school’s first teachers.
 Although the Incarnate Word Sisters are no longer teaching at St. Joseph they remain very much a part of the St Joseph Regional School family.
-In 2009, the Vietnamese Dominican sisters joined the faculty of the school.
-Their presence among the children ensures the establishment of a strong Catholic formation in the student body.
-All of the advantages at Saint Joseph are made possible due to the strong support of the Pastor, Father Edmund Eduarte, the parishioners of Saint Joseph Parish and Regional Parishes, and the dedication of the alumni, the parents, the faculty, and the staff who work together as part of the Saint Joseph family.
+All of the advantages at Saint Joseph are made possible due to the strong support of the Pastor, Father John Lee, the parishioners of Saint Joseph Parish and Regional Parishes, and the dedication of the alumni, the parents, the faculty, and the staff who work together as part of the Saint Joseph family.